| FTH(1) | General Commands Manual | FTH(1) |

 #define

-replaces entire line with
+HAVE_COMPLEX_DOUBLEreplaces entire line with

 /* #undef HAVE_COMPLEX_DOUBLE

-otherwise writes the original line to
+*/otherwise writes the original line to

 config.h.
 The first -e

-sets the global Forth variable reg to a regexp
+sets the global Forth variable reg to a Regexp

-object, the second -e
+object, the second -e uses this variable for

 testing.
 The eval of the first

-is evaluated in interpret state before
+-e is evaluated in interpret state before

 reading the file while the eval of the second

-is evaluated in compile state in a nameless
+-e is evaluated in compile state in a nameless

 eval ; word while reading the file line by